- Travel and Places»

 (Day 2: Stop 5)

 Learn more about voodoo.
-It is different than it is portrayed in the movies!
+The history behind it is so much different than it's portrayed in the movies!

 Address: New Orleans Historic Voodoo Museum